N-1-K-k-1/RESTClient/README.md

  9. #### **Choose CSV file, Reset opened file**
  When you want to save the measurement results to the existing file, you need to open this file.
  ![enter image description here](https://bitbucket.org/N1Kk1/kotlinrestclient/raw/698b1c2a0c1bef9338a4a120a42533c72479bcaf/imgs/CHOOSEFILE.png =500x)
- And if you want to save resuls to the new file press the Reset opened file button.
+ And if you want to save results to the new file press the Reset opened file button.

 ## Build and run application